Subsolid personality

-Subsolid personality is a personality type which lacks firmness and own identity.
-The want of a kernel of personality prevents co-ordination in the person's strivings.
+Subsolid personality is a personality type which lacks firmness and a consistent identity.
+The person's desire for personality prevents proper coordination in order to achieve their goals.

-A subsolid person senses anxiously how the environment reacts on his or her doings; the person adopts the color of the environment and chooses or is influenced by the way of appearing that serves him or her best.
-The actions of the person lack consistency and the emotional life is labile.
-The subsolid person is the charmer and the hysteric - happy and successful as long as he or she is able to be hooked on the psychological climate of the environment.
+A subsolid person senses anxiously how the environment reacts to their actions; the person takes on the color of the environment and chooses, or is influenced by, whatever the way of appearing that serves them best.
+The actions of the person lack consistency, and their emotional life is labile.
+The subsolid person is the charmer and the hysteric - happy and successful as long as they are able to attune themselves to the psychological climate of the environment.
 But the person is fickle, like a chameleon, and reacts docilely and sensitively on predominant opinions and absorbs them.
-Lacking actual own substance, adapting a pose is what becomes important; he or she gets a need to dramatize and attract attention.
+Lacking any substance of their own, adapting a pose is what becomes important; they develop a need to dramatize and attract attention.